 12) Whitelist specific IP addresses for SFTP/SSH Access

 Whitelisting an IP address allows specific IP addresses to connect to your site.

 This will prevent any IP address, other than ones you have specifically pre-approved, from accessing your website’s files.

 A web application firewall, or WAF, is a service that blocks and filters traffic to your site.

-The purpose of a web application firewall is to protect your website from Distributed Denial of Service (DDoS) attacks, spam bots, IP spoofing, malware, SQL injection attempts and more.
+A web application firewall aims to protect your website from Distributed Denial of Service (DDoS) attacks, spam bots, IP spoofing, malware, SQL injection attempts and more.

 Most filtering services will allow you to specify the types of traffic you would like to block or limit (ex: email, FTP or voice).